 Drawing back the curtains I stare out onto the sea, blinking in the low autumnal sun and gazing across to the just visible Skegness buildings on the horizon.

-Walking down the deserted golden sand beach, crunching on razor clams and mussel shells with every steps, I stop for a moment to take it all in: the squawking of seagulls, salty smells and warmth of the sun mixed with a gentle breeze.
+Walking down the deserted golden sand beach, crunching on razor clams and mussel shells with every step, I stop for a moment to take it all in the squawking of seagulls, salty smells and warmth of the sun mixed with a gentle breeze.

 The rest of the afternoon is spent discovering foodie delights in a local deli, learning about fabulous local producers and picking up new cheese to try later on.

-As sunset comes I’m back at home gazing out on to the sea again.
+As sunset comes, I’m back at home gazing out on to the sea again.
 The best part about this area of the world has to be its sunsets.
 Forget Santorini or the Tuscan hills, the sunsets out over the Wash are the best!
-The sun falls slowly into the sea, reflecting its deep oranges or pink colours on to the water.
+The sun falls slowly into the sea, reflecting its deep oranges and pink colours on to the water.